 Administrative Communications Co-Ordinator, Scotland’s Adoption Register

-I joined the team in the summer of 2022.
-After completing my BA with Honours in Marine Biology, I was appointed an internship with Stirling council as an Open Data Publishing intern, after a year in this role I moved on to a business support role within the Adult Social Care team within Stirling and Clackmannanshire’s Health and Social Care Partnership.
-During my time in this role, I gained invaluable knowledge regarding social care/ social work procedures including “Adult Support and Protection” and the “Adults with Incapacity Act”.
-In my two years in the role I minuted transition meetings for individuals who were moving on from Children and Families to Adult Services.
-When covid-19 hit my role changed and I also became part of the Business Matching Unit in Stirling Council and within the role I developed a new procedure for resourcing respite for young people and adults and helped to resource care at home packages for older adults, individuals with mental illness and those who had a learning disability.
+Megan joined the team in the summer of 2022.
+After completing her BA with Honours in Marine Biology, she was appointed an internship with Stirling Council as an Open Data Publishing intern, after a year in this role she moved on to a business support role within the Adult Social Care team within Stirling and Clackmannanshire’s Health and Social Care Partnership.
+During her time in this role, she gained invaluable knowledge regarding social care/ social work procedures including “Adult Support and Protection” and the “Adults with Incapacity Act”.
+In her two years in the role, she minuted transition meetings for individuals who were moving on from Children and Families to Adult Services.
+When COVID-19 hit, the role changed and she also became part of the Business Matching Unit in Stirling Council and within this role, developed a new procedure for resourcing respite for young people and adults and helped to resource care at home packages for older adults, individuals with mental illness and those who had a learning disability.

 Elizbeth joined the staff team on 1 November 2022.
 She has over 30 years experience working as a social worker and Manager for a Local Authority within Children and Families.
 Since 2009 she managed Adoption, Fostering and Kinship teams and was a Panel Adviser.